-Ask families to limit unhealthy choices for snacks:
+Ask students and families to limit unhealthy choices for snacks:

-- Send home Healthy Snack Ideas Letter to Families. - Send home the Ideas for Healthy Snacks handout. - Send home the Snacks to Fuel Your Brain handout. - Organize a Monthly Snack Program.
+- Send home Healthy Snack Ideas Letter to Families. - Provide students with the Ideas for Healthy Snacks handout. - Provide students with the Snacks to Fuel Your Brain handout.

 Limit unhealthy choices for celebrations: